 Pruning Shear Recommendations

-The blades are made of high-quality steel which is durable.
+The blades are made of durable, high-quality steel.
 They have an ergonomic design for better grip.
 They’re on the high end of the price range but are a quality pair of pruning shears sure to last for years.

 Pros